 - those who have recently moved (no better way to welcome a new neighbor than with a plate full of cookies or a freshly-baked loaf of bread!), or

-I prefer to stick to quick and easy meals when my girls are helping me prepare food to take to others.
+I stick to quick and easy meals when my girls are helping me prepare food to take to others.

 My friend Katie at Kitchen Stewardship has developed a phenomenal cooking class for kids called Kids Cook Real Food!
 She opens enrollment every few months, and she also offers a FREE Knife Skills Class before each new class starts!
 Katie starts out with easy recipes, and my girls have really enjoyed the classes they have taken through this program!